On the Klainerman-Machedon Conjecture of the Quantum BBGKY Hierarchy with Self-interaction: Collapsing and Strichartz estimates

 \begin{lemma} Assume $\gamma ^{(k)}(t,\mathbf{x}_{k}; \mathbf{x}_{k}^{\prime })$ satisfies the symmetric condition \eqref{condition:symmetric}.
 Let

 Then we have the estimates:

 \end{lemma}

 \begin{proof} It suffices to prove Lemma \ref{Lemma:TheStrichartzEstimate} for $k=2$.
 Since we will need to deal with Fourier transforms in only selected coordinates, we introduce the following notation: $\mathcal{F}_{0}$ denotes Fourier transform in $t$, $\mathcal{F}_{j}$ denotes Fourier transform in $ x_{j}$, and $\mathcal{F}_{j^{\prime }}$ denotes Fourier transform in $ x_{j}^{\prime }$.
 Fourier transforms in multiple coordinates will denoted as combined subscripts -- for example, $\mathcal{F}_{01^{\prime }}=\mathcal{F} _{0}\mathcal{F}_{1^{\prime }}$ denotes the Fourier transform in $t$ and $ x_{1}^{\prime }$.\footnote{ We are going to apply the endpoint Strichartz estimate on the non-transformed coordinates.
-We do not know currently the origin of such an technique.
-The only other place we know about it is \cite[Lemma 6] {Chen2ndOrder}.}
+We do not know the origin of such a technique, although it was also used by the first author in \cite[Lemma 6]{Chen2ndOrder} .}

 We start by splitting $\gamma ^{(2)}$ into the piece where $\left\vert \xi _{1}\right\vert \geqslant \left\vert \xi _{2}\right\vert $ and the piece where $\left\vert \xi _{2}\right\vert \geqslant \left\vert \xi _{1}\right\vert $: